Heineken Experience Amsterdam

 At the Heineken Experience Amsterdam, you’ll discover how the city’s famous beer is made during a self-guided tour.
 Housed in a historic brewery, it’s the best fun in the world (probably…) and ends with two delicious, cold beers on the table in front of you.

+Book Heineken Experience tickets and prepare for a fun 4D ride.
 The first part of the Heineken museum takes you through the company’s original brewery, which first opened in 1864.
 The factory here continued to be Heineken’s main brewery right up until 1988.
 By then, demand for the beer was so high that the company decided to relocate to larger premises.
 The old city centre factory became a museum dedicated to beer.

 As you wander through the museum, you’ll see old adverts and beer making equipment.
 You’ll discover how Heineken grew from small beginnings into a global brand, and how Heineken is brewed using just four natural ingredients.
 This is a great opportunity to see behind the scenes and learn how beer is made.

 Although the tour is self-guided, there are staff around the museum who are happy to help explain what you’re looking at and tell you more.
 As you progress through the Heineken Experience, prepare to be thoroughly entertained.
 There are movies, games, and interactive displays that all make finding out more a whole lot of fun.
 Then towards the end of the tour you’ll experience what it’s like to be ‘brewed’ up just like Heineken beer.
 Embark on the 4D ride and prepare for sprays of water and blasts of heat.

 Head to the Heineken Experience bar for a beer tasting session with two free drinks included in your ticket.
 The rooftop terrace is a great place to relax and enjoy your beers, and of course you can stay for more than two.

+What’s included in your Heineken Experience tickets?
+Your ticket to the Heineken tour Amsterdam includes entry to the museum and self-guided tour, as well as two free beers on the rooftop terrace bar.
 You could also opt for a great value combi-ticket.
 This combines your Heineken Experience tickets with other Amsterdam sightseeing must-dos.
 After exploring the Heineken Museum you can hop on a canal boat tour complete with a Heineken guide.
 Then pay a visit to the A’DAM Tower, the big tower by the central station, where you can claim your free souvenir after checking out the views.

 Another option is a Heineken Experience VIP ticket.
 With this ticket, you’ll be joined by a beer connoisseur.
 After your tour of the museum, you’ll enjoy sampling a variety of beers, which are perfectly complemented by local cheeses.
 The VIP ticket is available on weekdays, but not at weekends when the Heineken Experience is very busy.